Precognition, Premonitions and World Predictions

 Psychic View of Precognition

 Precognitive abilities can be developed through meditation and using psychic tools.
 These experiences are often a sign that you are opening up to higher levels of psychic awareness.
 It is certainly entertaining to read predictions and see how events unfold.
 Perhaps our fascination with making connections between world predictions and current events is an attempt to bring order to a seemingly chaotic and unpredictable situation.
-Rather than becoming focused on predictions as a form of proof for world events, it may be more helpful to explore the underlying desires to feel safe, secure, protected and validated.
-During times that feel at best, chaotic and unpredictable, working on maintaining a balanced perspective through spiritual or psychic practices, meditation, movement, creativity, and a loving connection to others may offer greater support and grounding.
+Rather than becoming focused on predictions as a form of proof for world events, it may be more helpful to explore the underlying desires to feel safe, secure, protected, seen, and validated.
+During times that feel at best, chaotic and destabilizing, working on maintaining a balanced perspective through spiritual or psychic practices, meditation, movement, creativity, and healing and nurturing loving connections with others may offer greater support and grounding.